arturcarvalho/tutorial-1/README.md

   - `ShowPostPage`
 - Created routes for those pages in `/web/src/Routes.js`

-Since we scaffolded "post" we got the pluralized name for our newly generated SDL, service and pages (they do contain deal with multiple posts, not just one post!)
+Since we scaffolded "post" we got the pluralized name for our newly generated SDL, service, and pages (they do deal with multiple posts, not just one post!)

 ### Creating a Homepage